cfe84/malfeasant/README.md

 - **Real-time Dashboard**: Monitor bot activity and view statistics with API authentication
 - **Automatic Redirects**: Suspicious requests are automatically redirected to a specified URL
 - **Known Bad Agents Management**: Full CRUD operations for managing malicious user agents
+- **Honeypot Toggle**: Global on/off switch in the dashboard to disable all bot detection temporarily
+- **Advanced Content Scrambling**: Markov chain-based content deception using your blog's vocabulary

 ## Architecture